kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

 ## Task 5 : Use MLflow to search and view your experiments

-In this task, you will learn how to use MLflow to search and view your machine learning experiments in Microsoft Fabric for tracking and managing model performance.
+You will learn how to use MLflow to search and view your machine learning experiments in Microsoft Fabric for tracking and managing model performance.

 When you've trained and tracked models with MLflow, you can use the MLflow library to retrieve your experiments and its details.